 Saturday and Sunday mornings can be great.
-No meetings, no slow-moving traffic … and no alarm clock buzzing in your ear.
-You may have missed a few hours of sleep during the week, and now it’s finally your chance to make up for it.
+No meetings, no slow-moving traffic … and no alarm clock buzzing in our ears.
+Those who may have missed a few hours of sleep during the week finally have a chance to make up for it.

 Now, a new study is taking things a step further by focusing on the link between extra weekend sleep and mortality.

 The study, published in the Journal of Sleep Research, was conducted by the Stress Research Institute at Stockholm University.
 Study author Torbjörn Åkerstedt and his colleagues followed the sleep patterns and mortality rates of over 43,000 Swedish subjects for 13 years.

 The results found the amount of sleep we get during the week may actually affect our life spans.
 Subjects under the age of 65 who slept five hours or less a night throughout the week had shorter life spans than those subjects who slept for at least seven hours a night throughout the week.
 Over the age of 65, the subjects’ mortality was much less affected by their sleep habits.

 The researchers’ first takeaway?
 “Sleep duration is important for longevity,” Åkerstedt told The Guardian.

 In the study, researchers also looked closely at how prolonged weekend sleep may compensate for missed weekday sleep. Åkerstedt explained to Popular Science that previous work hasn’t considered weekend sleep.

 It turns out that some subjects who got less than the recommended seven hours of sleep a night made up for it with a few extra hours of sleep over the weekend.
 These subjects (who were all under the age of 65) lived as long as those who slept seven hours a night or more throughout the entire week.
 These results suggest people may be able to compensate for sleep deprivation during the week by snoozing longer on the weekends.